-Member-led research working parties are volunteer-led groups which conduct research on timely topics of interest to the practice area and the wider profession.
+Member-led research working parties are volunteer-led groups that conduct research on timely topics of interest to the practice area and the wider profession.

-There are currently 22 active General Insurance research working parties exploring the following topics:
+The following are active General Insurance research working parties exploring various topics:

 - Flood – focusing on matters relating to flooding and the Actuarial Profession with a particular focus on the UK

-- GI Asia International – providing a forum for GI actuaries to discuss local and international GI issues imapacting members in the region
+- GI Asia International – providing a forum for GI actuaries to discuss local and international GI issues impacting members in the region

 - Insurance as a Force for Social Good – explores an aspect of what it means for actuaries to work in the public interest in the insurance sector